The Nelson Good House

 There’s a full modern kitchen, washer/dryer, dining and living room areas, a versatile multi-purpose room for seminar course, recreation, library, and guest lodging for small field trip groups.
 The house is handicap accessible, and a bus that stops in front of the house will take you to the metro station.

-Students have access to two computers and a printer, two bikes, and a car, used for house shopping and carpooling to classes and internships.
+Students have access to two computers, a printer and two bikes.
 Students may also bring their own computers.

 We encourage you to leave the car at home and use city and take public transportation, walk or bike.
 If you do bring your vehicle, though, there are three student parking spaces behind the Nelson Good house.
+You may also be asked to use your car for the weekly grocery shopping trip.
 Additional parking is available on side streets.

 - Excellent public transportation access, reducing dependence on cars

 - Cross-cultural setting in a predominately African American neighborhood of low to middle income families

 - Walking distance to restaurants, shops, an organic grocery store, and a public recreational center with free swimming pool access for WCSC students

 - In-town location with easy connections to most internships and universities and to DC’s cultural centers, including ethnically diverse neighborhoods